gioblu/PJON/devices/sensors/LEDAR/README.md

 Using the proposed [Console](software/Console/Console.ino) example and an Arduino compatible device it is possible to input configuration with an easy to use console interface.

-This device has been engineered with the strong feeling that, in future, "smart houses" will not necessarily host a moltitude of inefficient and convoluted embedded real-time operative systems in whatever "thing", consuming a lot of power and exposing vulnerabilities also outside the physical perimeter of houses running Ethernet over WiFi; but more probably, will host a moltitude of small dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.
+This device has been engineered with the strong feeling that, in future, "smart houses" will not necessarily host a moltitude of inefficient and convoluted embedded real-time operative systems in whatever "thing", consuming a lot of power and exposing vulnerabilities also outside the physical perimeter of houses running Ethernet over WiFi; but more probably, will host many small dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.

 LEDAR should be considered as a general "guideline" on how PJON compatible devices can be published and shared with other PJON users through the devices directory.
 Feel free to make a pull request proposing a new device you have engineered.